Why Sites Like Kotaku Deserve to Fail | A Hogwarts Legacy Review Rebuttal

 There used to be a plethora of competition when it came to video-game news websites I would frequent.
 Sites like IGN and Gamespot were the juggernauts of the early days of the internet, with smaller sites like Joystiq, Gamesradar, and GiantBomb catching up as time went on.
 However, the number of sites I used to visit has dwindled significantly over the past two decades.
 They either changed to the point of no longer being recognizable, or they just went out of business.
 Many of my favorites that have disappeared operated like traditional news sites that would bring you the facts of the story, accompanied by opinions that were backed up with legitimate evidence, or at least some citations that would justify the point of view.
 It may not have always been “definitive” evidence that joined the opinion, but the authors typically followed the fundamental writing standard of supporting one’s views with concrete details.

 These days, that sort of writing is hard to come by on even regular news websites, let alone those specifically focusing on video games.
 All that seems to remain are “news” websites that are no better than my own and are mostly just opinion platforms.
-Not to sound like a grumpy old man, but I thought that journalism even the video game variety used to mean something.
+Not to sound like a grumpy old man, but I thought that journalism, even the video game variety, used to mean something.
 I used to think that there was at least a little bit of prestige, authenticity, and respect to go along with it.
 You might say, “Well, what about this site?
 Why do you think that they have to be different or better than yours?”
 Glad you asked!

 DagonDogs.com is just a blog space and I make no claims about being a journalist in any way.
 I just use this tiny platform to voice my opinions and thoughts in an obscure section of the internet.
 If you somehow have stumbled into this domain, it should become apparent very quickly whether my opinion or the topics I discuss are interesting enough to come back for more.
 I don’t claim to know any more or better than an average consumer of entertainment, and I certainly don’t claim to be more important than someone else who likes video games or movies; I’m just a guy with opinions and a website.
 I used to want to work in games journalism when the internet was still young.
 It was difficult to create your own website or a place to write about things in which you had some interest at the time.
 I even briefly attempted the freelance thing and worked with some passionate people to get a new game news site going, but I wasn’t able to keep up with all my projects in a way that I felt was fair or professional to them, so I went my own way.

-What I’m getting at is: I’m not beholden to anyone with this site; it’s just a hobby of a person who doesn’t have any special access or influence.
+What I’m getting at is this: I’m not beholden to anyone with this site; it’s just a hobby of a person who doesn’t have any special access or influence.
 However, the people at sites like IGN, Gamespot, Polygon, and Kotaku are beholden to their audience because of their influence and the legacy of expectations and standards that come with established brands like theirs.
-For some time, Kotaku actually had more than just their one decent reporter (Jason Schreier) to do in-depth articles about important topics, such as employee abuse in big companies or misguided management stories that led to a studio’s failure.
+For some time, Kotaku actually had more than just their one half-decent reporter (Jason Schreier) to do in-depth articles about important topics, such as employee abuse in big companies or misguided management stories that led to a studio’s failure.
 In addition, their reviews were more focused on the games themselves, instead of any additional information surrounding the game.
 Over the past decade, these sites have become less like their former selves and more like political soap boxes, as though social media didn’t already exist for that.

 As technology has advanced, the difficult has become easy, and more things that used to require extensive resources or teams of people are far more accessible than they’ve ever been.
 If you want to write about video games or movies and report on subjects you like, you don’t need to get hired at a place to do it.
 You can quickly build your own website like this, or you can become a content creator on a streaming service and be your own boss.
 Countless people have done it already, and I think that’s a contributing factor as to why these places are starting to crumble.
 If you consider how the resurrected G4 closed within a year of being reestablished (for a number of Frosky pesky reasons), it shouldn’t come as a surprise that the competition from people “outside” the industry is getting stiffer.